shadopawn/admin-portal/Documentation/Deployment.md

 - The main folder where most commands will be done is the admin-portal-web-app
 - The src folder contains JavaScript, HTML, and CSS files used by the React Framework
 - The \__test__ folder holds the test for each component
-- The component folder holds all the components used with app and each other
+- The components folder holds all the components used with app and each other
-- The context folder holds all the context used within the app
+- The contexts folder holds all the context used within the app
 - The css folder contains the CSS files used
 - The public folder holds the images used throughout the project